SathwikVakalapudi/hierarchical-MultiAgent-system/README.md

-# 🧠 Agentic Supervisor
+# Agentic Supervisor

-A **hierarchical multi-agent AI system** for safely routing, reasoning, and executing user requests across domains like **Gmail** and **Google Calendar**.
+A **hierarchical multi-agent AI system** for safely routing, reasoning, and executing user requests across multiple domains such as **Calendar** and **Gmail**.

 > 🎥 Demo: https://youtu.be/b170aQGleoI

+This project implements a **Supervisor-first architecture** with strict separation between planning, perception, and execution, inspired by real-world agentic AI systems rather than ad-hoc tool calling.

 ---

-## 🚀 Overview

-**Agentic Supervisor** implements a **Supervisor-first architecture** that enforces strict separation between:
+## 🧠 Why This Project?

+Modern LLM-based systems often mix:
 - reasoning
-- planning
+- tool execution
-- perception
+- memory
-- execution
+- side effects

-Unlike typical LLM systems that mix everything together, this design ensures:
+This leads to:

-✅ safer tool usage
+- unsafe tool usage
-✅ deterministic behavior
+- hard-to-debug behavior
-✅ modular scalability
-✅ production-grade reliability

----

-## 🧠 Why This Project?

-Most LLM-based agents today suffer from:

-- ❌ hallucinated tool calls
-- ❌ unsafe execution
-- ❌ tightly coupled reasoning + acting
-- ❌ poor observability

-This project solves these issues with a **clear hierarchical control system**:
+- uncontrolled agent autonomy

+**Agentic Supervisor** solves this by enforcing a clear hierarchy:

 > **Supervisor decides → Agents reason → Tools execute**